yp2800/my-mac-os/README.md

 #### [DaisyDisk](https://daisydiskapp.com) - Visualize taken disk space

-- A great tool to quickly get a visual glance over what is taking up your disk space and where.
+- Great tool to quickly get a visual glance over what is taking up your disk space and where.

-#### [iStat Menus](https://bjango.com/mac/istatmenus/) - Mac system monitoring from menu bar

-- Great system monitoring tools which is usually turned off for me and only works as a widget in Notification Centre to preserve battery.
-I use [ProcessControl](https://github.com/vitorgalvao/alfred-workflows/tree/master/ProcessControl#readme) workflow to quickly kill off misbehaving processes.

 ### Browsers